nickrusso42518/zhong/README.md

           which is my current (and constantly growing) general-purpose list.

   * `-a`: Enable auto-scroll (hands-free) mode.
-This disables per-question input and automatically scrolls to the next question after a 5 second pause.
+This disables per-question input and automatically scrolls to the next question after the specified time in seconds.
+The default of 0 which disables auto-scroll mode.
 It's good for practing pronunciating and listening rather then translating into English.

+  * `-n`: Specify minimum length of Chinese text.
+The default and minimum value is 1.
+Must be less or equal to maximum length.

+  * `-x`: Specify maximum length of Chinese text.
+The default is 50 but there is no maximum.
+Must be greater or equal to minimum length.

   * `-s`: Enable nosound mode.
 This disables audio narration of the Chinese symbols.
 Learners must rely entirely on sight.
 The game will